Writing the book “Healing Breastfeeding Grief”

 Where was the therapy that would help?
 I did not know.

 In 2013, a school for hypnotherapy opened in the town where I lived, and I thought it would be an interesting way to spend the summer.
 I did not plan to practice as a hypnotherapist.
-As I had practiced meditation form, I was curious to understand what this other kind of “trance work” was all about.
-One day though, much as had happened with Mother Food, I realized I was learning a skill set that might actually enable me to transition mothers out of their negative emotions, their sense of loss and failure, and help them re-connect with their positive sense of self as a mother, while building their joy and confidence.
+As I had practiced meditation off and on since my teens, I was curious to understand what this other kind of “trance work” was all about.

 I felt as though my prayers were answered.
-I was certified in a potent therapy form that would help mothers.
+I had stumbled into being certified in a therapy form that could help mothers.

-I remember returning home after the ten-week intensive course in a kind of daze.
-I immediately began to give sessions to mothers with breastfeeding grief, and soon was seeing beautiful turn-arounds with most every mother.
+I remember returning home after the ten-week intensive course–I was in a kind of daze.
+This had really happened, and now I had to act on it.
+I began giving sessions to mothers with breastfeeding grief, practicing and deepening my skills.
+Soon, I was seeing beautiful turn-arounds with most every mother.

 Click here for a professional review of Healing Breastfeeding Grief.

-I also wanted to write a book that in itself could serve as a kind therapy, a book that would let mothers know they are understood and are not alone.
+I also wanted to write a book that in itself could serve as a kind therapy, a book that would let mothers know they are understood and are not alone, a work of compassion.

-I worked hard at word-crafting sentences so they would flow and resonate with compassion.
+I spent hours word-crafting sentences so they would flow and resonate.
 As one reviewer says, “The healing starts on the very first page.”

-I was very fortunate as in a local writers group that met weekly, the mentor of the group, Ruth Wire, had worked as a nurse decades earlier, and all the members were parents.
-They enthusiastically supported my writing and gave great suggestions.
-I would like to thank especially Madeleine Sklar for holding my hand and spending hours chiseling with me at sentences and paragraphs during those times when I felt I just could not get a section right.
+I was very fortunate as I belonged to a local writers group that met weekly.
+The groups director had worked as a nurse decades earlier, and all of the members were parents, and they shared my passion for this topic, supporting my writing with enthusiasm and suggestions.
+I would like to especially thank Madeleine Sklar who sat next to me many hours, chiseling away at sentences and paragraphs during times when I felt I just could not get a section right.